Compliance & Regulatory Standards for NDAA-Compliant Drones

 Are WISPR drones eligible for federal or state government use?

 They may be eligible when NDAA-compliant configurations are required, subject to agency procurement policies and funding sources.
+The SkyScout 2+ is included on the Green UAS Approved List and DCMA’s Blue UAS Cleared List, reinforcing alignment with cybersecurity and supply-chain expectations.

 If a drone is NDAA-compliant, does that mean it is Blue UAS approved?